 Service Level Objectives, or SLOs, are an internal goal for the essential metrics of a service, such as uptime or response speed.
-We’re probably familiar with this definition, but what is the value of setting these goals?
-We’ll take a look at SLOs as both a powerful safety net and a tool to inform the allocation of engineering resources, while also considering the cultural learnings of SLO adoption.
+We’re familiar with this definition, but what is the value of setting these goals?
+We’ll take a look at SLOs as both a powerful safety net and a tool to inform the allocation of engineering resources.
+We'll also consider the cultural learnings of SLO adoption.

-As SLOs are always set to be more stringent than any external-facing agreements you have with your clients (SLAs), they provide a safety net to ensure that issues are addressed before the user experience becomes unacceptable.
+SLOs are always set to be more stringent than any external-facing agreements you have with your clients (SLAs).
+They provide a safety net to ensure that teams address issues before user experience becomes unacceptable.
 For example, you may have an agreement with your client that the service will be available 99% of the time each month.
 You could then set an internal SLO where alerts activate when availability dips below 99.9%.
 This provides you a significant time buffer to resolve the issue before violating the agreement:

 Service Level Agreement with Clients: 99% availability – 7.31 hours acceptable downtime per month

 Knowing that you’ll have over six and a half hours between your internal objective and an agreement breach can provide some peace of mind as you deploy.
-However, it can be difficult to determine a buffer that provides sufficient time to respond when disruptions occur.
-Garrett Plasky, who previously led Evernote’s SRE team, describes this challenge:
+But, it can be difficult to determine a buffer that provides enough time to respond when disruptions occur.
+Garrett Plasky, who led Evernote’s SRE team, describes this challenge:

 “Setting an appropriate SLO is an art in and of itself, but ultimately you should endeavor to set a target that is above the point at which your users feel pain and also one that you can realistically meet (i.e. SLOs should not be aspirational).”

-It may be tempting from a management perspective to set an SLO of 100%, but it just isn’t realistic.
-Development would be paralyzed by fear that the smallest change could trigger an SLO breach.
+It may be tempting from a management perspective to set an SLO of 100%, but it isn’t realistic.
+Fear that the smallest change could trigger an SLO breach would paralyze development.
 Moreover, such a high target isn’t helpful.
-As Garrett points out, the SLO should still be set above the point where the users of the service are pained, as any refinement beyond that quickly gives diminishing returns for additional user satisfaction.
+As Garrett points out, the SLO should still be set above the point where the users of the service notice issues.
+Any refinement beyond that gives diminishing returns for user satisfaction.
 This points to another key element of choosing good service indicators and SLOs: they should be relevant to the users.

 “In the chaotic future we're all hurtling toward, you actually have to have the discipline to have radically fewer paging alerts ... not more.
 People... lean heavily on over-paging themselves with clusters of tens or hundreds of alerts, which they pattern-match for clues about what the root cause might be."

-When creating SLOs, don’t “set it and forget it,” as things can get stale very quickly.
+When creating SLOs, don’t “set it and forget it,” as things can get stale.
 A continuous cycle of review and revision is critical to success.
 As LinkedIn SRE leader Kurt Andersen explains:

 “How would you come up with the best and most reasonable SLO?
 You can’t, not at the beginning.
 It’s hard to get the team’s buy-in for an arbitrary goal unless there’s a clear mechanism for revising the goal.”

 This lifelong commitment isn’t a downside to SLOs, but rather a significant benefit that reflects changing realities.
 Reviewing and revising SLOs is an opportunity to confirm the priorities of the system.
-Having a practice in place to regularly work through why SLIs have been chosen and where SLOs have been set provides a jumping off point for meaningful discussion of larger questions.
+Having a practice in place to work through SLIs and SLOs provides a jumping off point for meaningful discussion of larger questions.
 For example, evaluating if an SLI of latency on login is more appropriate than an SLI of latency for each page load can lead to reevaluating basic assumptions about how users access services.

 With this mindset, developers shouldn’t view SLOs as a hindrance, but rather an opportunity to better understand how to maximize both innovation speed and quality.
-Even the overhead of meetings to refine SLOs can be reframed as important opportunities to accelerate development further.
-If SLOs are regularly being met, reviews can be the perfect time to relax your SLOs in favor of higher error budgets, giving the development team more freedom.
+Even the overhead of meetings to refine SLOs are important opportunities to accelerate development further.
+If SLOs are being met, reviews can be the perfect time to relax your SLOs in favor of higher error budgets, giving the development team more freedom.